 She first started making headlines in 2015 when her mom Rosanne created social media accounts to document Madeline’s weight loss journey and her dream of becoming a model and dancer.
 A “before and after” photo soon went viral and, as they say, the rest is internet-breaking history.

 Today, Madeline Stuart is changing our ideas of beauty and spreading her message of inclusion whether she’s strutting down the catwalk, appearing on television, sharing inspirational workout posts on Instagram or posing for photo shoots in the biggest fashion magazines.
 (Hello, Vogue Australia!)
-She’s even represented her state in cricket and basketball at the Special Olympics.
+She even represented her state in cricket and basketball at the Special Olympics.

-We caught up with Madeline who has been busy traveling around the world with her mom to find out what she’s up to next and how she can help inspire all of us to follow our own dreams no matter how challenging the path might seem!
+We caught up with Madeline who has been busy traveling around the world with her mom to find out what she’s up to next and how she can inspire us to follow our own dreams no matter how challenging the path might seem.

 I love your hashtag #breakingthemouldtour because you truly are breaking the mold of the world’s idea of what a supermodel is.
-You recently walked the runway at London Fashion Week and NYFW – tell me about those experiences.
-How did you feel?
-What was your favorite moment?
+You recently walked the runway at London Fashion Week and NYFW.
+Tell me about those experiences.

 This season I walked in London and Paris.
 After walking in New York the last five seasons I thought it was time to try the European market and it was fantastic.
 I absolutely love London and it was so great to see such a diverse culture.
 I believe the UK is far ahead of a lot of other countries in this area and it was so refreshing.